MateLord/uptime-rolnik/SECURITY.md

 ## Supported Versions

-### Uptime Kuma Versions
+### CAmonitor Versions

-You should use or upgrade to the latest version of Uptime Kuma.
+You should use or upgrade to the latest version of CAmonitor.
 All `1.X.X` versions are upgradable to the lastest version.

 ### Upgradable Docker Tags